dnlbowers/modern-buddhism/README.md

 ### **Site Navigation**
 ***
 #### *Navigation Bar:*
-The navigation bar appears on all five pages (including the form feedback page).
-It contains links to the about, teachings, community and contact page to allow easy navigation around the website.
+* The navigation bar appears on all five pages (including the form feedback page).
+* It contains links to the about, teachings, community and contact page to allow easy navigation around the website.
+* The below image shows the current page being visited by the user highlighted in blue with a white border.
+* This blue highlight with white border is also mimicked on the hover over feature for the other nav bar buttons.
 ![Navigation bar](assets/readme/screenshots/nav-bar.jpg)
-The above image shows the current page highlighter in blue with a white border in the nav bar and this is also mimicked on the hover over feature for the other nav bar buttons.

 #### *Return To Top Of The Page Link:*
-In addition, to the navbar, each page includes a hyperlink at the bottom of the content.
+* In addition, to the navbar, each page includes a hyperlink at the bottom of the content.
 "Return to top of the page" takes the user back to the navigation bar if they have had to scroll a long way down to read all the content.
-This is especially useful on mobile devices where the column width for the content is narrower.\
+* This is especially useful on mobile devices where the column width for the content is narrower.\
 ![Navigation bar](assets/readme/screenshots/return-to-top.png)

 ### **Hero Images**
 ***
-I have included a hero image on each page to make the site uniform across all pages.
-Each image has a zoom animation to grab the attention of the user and are overlaid a quote designed to give the user a brief insight into the teachings of the NKT.
+* I have included a hero image on each page to make the site uniform across all pages.
+* Each image has a zoom animation to grab the attention of the user.
+* Each image has an overlaid a quote designed to give the user a brief insight into the teachings of the NKT.

 ### **About Page**:
 #### *Hero-Image:*
 The hero image depicts Geshe Kelsang Gyatso, who was the founder of the New Kadampa Tradition.
 He is smiling and waving as if welcoming the user to the page.
 Behind him is the primary temple of the tradition, which holds great significance to the tradition.
 The temple pictured hosts two the the traditions international festivals and is within the grounds of Manjushri Meditation center, considered the hub of the NKT's international operations.
 ![About page hero image](assets/readme/screenshots/about-hero-img.jpg)
 #### *Quote:*
-The quote included on the about page is "We Need Modern Ideas, But We Also Need Ancient Wisdom." and can be seen on the above screenshot.
+The quote included on the about page is "We Need Modern Ideas, But We Also Need Ancient Wisdom.".
 This perfectly sums up the subject matter of the page which begins with what the NKT is about.

 ### **Teachings page**:
 #### *Hero-Image:*